 - Mr Peter Nicholls

 - Mr Ray Steward

 We also acknowledge the service of the late Trevor Arthur, Chairman of the Trustees until his passing in 2009, for curating the Trust over many years.

 Items in PaRC are protected by copyright, with all rights reserved, unless otherwise indicated.
 The contents of the PaRC are made publicly available by our contributing partners for use by peers in the industry for research, teaching, and private study.

-Although the nature of archival and manuscript collections sometimes makes it difficult to determine the copyright status of an item, it is your responsibility to use it according to all applicable terms.
+Although in some cases it can be difficult to determine the copyright status of a work, it is your responsibility to use it according to all applicable terms.
 Please contact the author and/or editor for additional information regarding copyright status of a particular digital image, text, data set, or sound or video recording.